rockettheme/docs/Docs/technical_tips/blogging/seo.md

 These phrases should be separated by at least 50-100 words, but they will make a difference on how search engines like Google and Yahoo rank your content.

 ### Article Length
 There is a debate going on between SEO analysts concerning the recommended length of an article.
-Search engines tend to rank sites and content based on authority, and it's hard to believe they would treat a 100-word article the same way they would one with over 1,000 words.
+Search engines tend to rank sites and content based on authority, and it is hard to believe they would treat a 100-word article the same way they would one with over 1,000 words.

 In general, the first 300 words are believed to be what Google and Bing capture and store as part of the page's description in the absence of a defined one.
-It's this description potential visitors see in search results, and part of what search engines base the page's ranking on.
+It is this description potential visitors see in search results, and part of what search engines base the page's ranking on.
 These first 300 words should include keywords, a description of the content to follow, and a hook that capture's the reader's attention and makes them want to read more.

 An article that's artificially pumped full of words can come across as cumbersome and dull.
-It's more important to have good content than to inflate your word count artificially.
+It is more important to have good content than to inflate your word count artificially.
 Consider article length as a goal and not a rule of thumb.